jhwang17/SpeedTyper/README.md

   Two points to note:

-    1. The only factor to consider regarding the application is the functionalities and performance.
+    1. The application was developed concentrating only in its' performance and functionality.

     2. The button with the label "SpeedTyperPro" in the SELECT page was intentionally left to do nothing.